Electron Interactions in Rashba Materials: Concluding remarks

 \section{Concluding remarks}

-Rashba spin-orbit coupling of conduction band electrons is a legacy of a multi-band nature of the material and presence of (spin-orbit split) valence bands.
+We discussed how Rashba spin-orbit coupling of conduction band electrons, a result of the band mixing with spin-orbit-split valence bands, manifests itself in electron-electron interactions effects.
 Projection of a multi-band model onto the conduction band degrees of freedom leads to a spin-dependent renormalization of the electron density, as seen in Eq.~\eqref{Eq:H-int-coordinate}.
 Besides more familiar manifestations in the single-particle dispersion relation (for a broken inversion symmetry), RSOI modifies the electron-electron interaction vertex.
-The latter effect, known as PSOI, does not require an external electric field, or the inversion symmetry breaking.
-It relies on internal fluctuating electric fields created by Coulomb interactions between (renormalized) conduction band electrons.
-As a result, it has implications for symmetric and isotropic 3D materials, where the single-particle Rashba effects are absent.
+This phenomenon, known as the pair SOI, emerges without the need for external electric fields or inversion symmetry breaking, relying instead on internal fluctuating electric fields of the Coulomb interactions between (renormalized) conduction band electrons.

-Here we considered two consequences of PSOI-modified electron-electron interaction vertex.
-In a way reminiscent to Kohn-Luttinger effect, it leads to the $p$-wave superconducting pairing, mediated solely by the Coulomb repulsion.
-In sufficiently clean materials it results in a particular $p$-wave order, where spin up/down electrons form triplet pairs with $m=\pm 1$ projection of the angular momentum on a spontaneously chosen direction ($m=0$ component is disfavored).
-In 3D such order parameter has two nodes along the chosen direction, while in 2D this direction is the normal one and the state is fully gaped.
-The PSOI induced $p$-wave superconductor exhibits several unique features such as spin-polarized supercurrents and the spin-valve effect as well as peculiar structure of the magnetic vortexes.
+We explored two consequences of PSOI\@.
+First, echoing the Kohn-Luttinger effect, PSOI induces $p-$wave superconducting pairing, driven purely by electron-electron interactions.
+This leads to distinct superconducting states in sufficiently clean materials.
+In 3D systems, the SOI constant $\alpha$ determines the nature of the superconducting order parameter, resulting in either nodal superconductivity along a spontaneously chosen direction or a node-less isotropic state.
+Strikingly, these phases mirror those in superfluid \isotope{He}{3}, drawing an unexpected parallel between these systems.

+In 2D systems, the $p-$wave state is fully gapped.
+It consists of two decoupled condensates of spin up and down electrons, polarized along the normal direction.
+The two condensate exhibit opposite Chern numbers.
+Their vortices (if spatially separated from each other) harbor Majorana states~\cite{Lutchyn2018May}.
+Stability of the latter depends on whether mutual interactions between vortices of the two condensates are repulsive (leading to stability) or attractive (leading to mutual annihilation).

+The potential for carrying spin-polarized supercurrents in these superconductors is particularly intriguing.
+This could be achieved through spin injection from a ferromagnet or by imbalancing the condensates via external magnetic fields or proximity effects.
+The concept of a superconducting spin-valve, controllable by magnetic fields or ferromagnetic leads, emerges as an exciting application.